 Did you know that the person sitting next to you on an airplane probably paid a different price than you for their ticket?
 It’s the same with Nutrisystem, as their various promotions result in different monthly pricing.
 So which one is best?

 Nutrisystem’s 40% off special is best.
-That’s because, unlike other coupons, it locks in the initial low price:
+That’s because, unlike other coupons, (like the $249 special) it locks-in the initial low price:

 *Tip: Want to get the best price on Nutrisystem?
 Use the 40% off special, then stack 2+ promo codes for up to an extra $30 off + free food!